ddoodev/ddoocs/content/guide/overview/install.md

 [providers on npm](https://www.npmjs.com/package/@discordoo/providers)

 ## Runtime
-You'll need to install the [NodeJS javascript runtime](https://nodejs.org/en/download) `v16.13` or newer.
+You'll need to install the [Node.js javascript runtime](https://nodejs.org/en/download) `v18.18.2` or newer.

 You can also use [Bun javascript runtime](https://bun.sh/docs/installation) `v0.7.0` or newer.
 Note that Bun `v0.7` with our sharding manager will fail with `Error: Not Implemented`.